NPRA/image-anonymisation/README.md

 # image-anonymisation
-Using pre-trained tensorflow models to remove vehicles and people from images
+Using pre-trained TensorFlow models to remove vehicles and people from images

 ## Getting started
 #### Clone or download the code

-**Option 1:**
+**Option 1 - With Git:**
-With Git: `git clone https://github.com/NPRA/image-anonymisation.git` (Requires `git` to be installed)
+`git clone https://github.com/NPRA/image-anonymisation.git` (Requires `git` to be installed)

-**Option 2:**
+**Option 2 - Manual download:**
-Manual download: Select "Clone or download" and "Download ZIP" above.
+ Select "Clone or download" and "Download ZIP" above.
 Then extract the downloaded archive to a suitable location.

 #### Installing Build Tools for Visual Studio 2019